Posted by Darrell Nicholson at 01:17PM - Comments: (3)

-Spring is the busiest time for most sailmakers, so if you are planning on having a new sail made before summer, now is the time to make some decisions.
+Autumn can be a slower time for many sailmakers, so if you are planning on having a new sail made before summer, now is the time to look for deals.
 If you're lucky, you have a competent sailmaker nearby who isn't too overwhelmed with new orders to serve as a patient advisor.
 When contributer Capt.
 Frank Lanier’s upgraded the mainsail on his 36-foot Union cutter, Baxter Sailmakers, of Norfolk, Va., guided him through the process.
 Here are some highlights of the many choices he made.

 The old main was constructed of Dacron, and polyester continued to offer the best balance of cost, longevity, and performance for Lanier’s particular situation.
 Lanier decided to go with a premium-grade polyester (Dimension 360AP-MTO 8.4 ounce).